 While this provision may look somewhat straightforward, the legal reality is different.
 Firstly, just as the Code section says, there has to be grounds for removal, and the burden of proof is on the beneficiaries to convince the Court that proper grounds exist.
 Almost invariably the Successor-Trustee can use trust moneys to pay for legal defense, while the beneficiaries often must reach into their own pockets to pay their attorneys.
 (Sometimes we can get a Court order distributing funds to the beneficiaries for this purpose, but not always.)

-In practice Courts give considerable deference to the written appointment of the successor-trustee in the Trust instrument, and Courts are reluctant to remove successor-trustees.
-Getting the matter placed in front of a Judge at Hearing takes time and costs money.
+In practice, courts give considerable deference to the written appointment of the successor-trustee in the Trust instrument, and courts are reluctant to remove successor-trustees.
+Getting the matter placed in front of a judge at a hearing takes time and costs money.
 Very few trust instruments make a provision allowing beneficiaries to remove a trustee other than by Court action.
 Even when the instrument appears to make a provision for such, the successor-trustee may fight it, often causing considerable delay and legal expense to compel removal of the trustee or alternatively, quick dissolution of the trust.
 The bottom line: it is not easy to remove a successor-trustee absent pretty good evidence of sufficient grounds.
 Simply not trusting or liking the successor-trustee is not grounds, and few questions are more frequently asked than that one.
 Successor-Trustees are often family members, and it may be that there is a history of dislike, distrust, or conflict between the successor-trustee and some or all of the beneficiaries.
 This alone is rarely grounds for removal.

 What Can Be Done?

 It is not easy to remove a successor-trustee, but it can be done.
 Courts are becoming increasingly sensitive to the problem of bad-actor successor-trustees.
-Buffington Law Firm’s trust dispute attorneys have repeatedly succeeded in removing and replacing rogue trustees.
+Our trust dispute attorneys have repeatedly succeeded in removing and replacing rogue trustees.
 It can be done and many times it must be done.

-The Court’s main interest is whether it has been convinced that removing the successor-trustee is necessary to protect the trust’s beneficiaries.
-The Court has broad powers and discretion in such matters.
-Buffington Law Firm’s trust and estates litigation team has decades of experience in handling rogue successor-trustees and we have a track record of success.
+The court’s main interest is whether it has been convinced that removing the successor-trustee is necessary to protect the trust’s beneficiaries.
+The court has broad powers and discretion in such matters.
+At Buffington Law Firm, our trust and estates litigation team has decades of experience in handling rogue successor-trustees and we have a track record of success.
 If you are faced with this kind of situation, we invite you to telephone us (or contact us by email) for a free legal consultation.
 All calls are with an experienced trust trial attorney, are completely confidential, and there is never any obligation.